braz/DublinR-ML-treesandforests/index.md

 ### Predicting the Quality of Wine - Part 3 - Problems with Trees

 *** left
-* Deal with irrelvant inputs
+* Deal with irrelevant inputs
 * No data preprocessing required
 * Scalable computation (fast to build)
 * Tolerant with missing values (little loss of accuracy)